zokradonh/kopano-docker/README.md

 ### Some more commands for those unfamilar with docker-compose

 - Start ``docker-compose-yml`` file in the background: `docker-compose up -d`
-- Get a status overview of the running containers`: `docker-compose ps`
+- Get a status overview of the running containers: `docker-compose ps`
 - Stop compose running in the background: `docker-compose stop`
 - Destroy local containers and network interfaces: `docker-compose down`
 - Run commands in a running container: `docker-compose exec kserver kopano-cli --list-users`
 - Get logs of a container running in the background: `docker-compose logs -f kserver`
+- Get a shell in a new container to e.g. run `kopano-backup ` or `kopano-migration-pst` (would still need to be installed first): `docker run -it -v /var/run/kopano/:/var/run/kopano -v $(pwd):/kopano/path zokradonh/kopano_core bash`

 ## Third party docker images